arkytroite/Civ-Mod/README.md

   * Secularism now provides +1 Science per Specialist and +2 per city, instead fo +2 per Specialist.
   * Free Thought now provides +3 Science for all Great Person Tile Improvements and Archeological Landmarks, instead of boosting Trading Posts and Universities.
 ### Rebalances Ideologies
+* Reactionism is a new Ideology focused on internal development with little regard to a particular win condition.
+It is best for small empires.
 * Freedom
   * Renamed Liberalism
   * Volunteer Army was moved to Level 1 and now provides +1 Sight, 15% Combat Strength, and +15 Healing to all units, as well ad +15% Combat Strength to cities.
 It no longer gives Free Units.